inductiva/inductiva/docs-sources/how-it-works/best-practices/save_storage.md

 folders themselves may no longer be needed after the simulation completes.

-You can pass, using the `on_finish_cleanup` argument, a shell script that deletes all the temporary folder that are not needed once the simulation ends.
+You can pass, using the `on_finish_cleanup` argument, a shell script that deletes all the temporary folders that are not needed once the simulation ends.

 > Take a look into our recipes to see how this is done [here](../recipes/storage-related/sections/delete-unwanted-files.md).

-Keep this tips in mind when running your next simulation to reduce the amount of data generated, keeping your storage and transfer costs in check.
+Keep this tip in mind when running your next simulation to reduce the amount of data generated, keeping your [storage and transfer costs](../basics/how-much-does-it-cost) in check.